Beginning Tools – Part 1 Measuring, Marking and Layout

 Converting a Rip Saw to a Bukkiri Gagari

-Gentle Reader can readily convert a standard Japanese rip saw into a bukkiri gagari by cutting the tang short and making a shumoku handle, as is the case of the shorter saw in this article.
-The longer style saw is not available new, although Takijiro has forged a couple of them over the years for our Most Beloved & Patient Customers.
+Gentle Reader can readily convert a standard Japanese rip saw into a bukkiri gagari by simply cutting the tang short and making a shumoku handle, as is the case of the shorter saw in this article, and making a simple handle to fit.
+The longer style saw is not available new, although Takijiro has forged a number of them over the years for our Most Beloved & Patient Customers.

 While this article has been about dedicated rip saws, some craftsmen convert crosscut saws in the same way.